braingeneers/experiment/ingest/analysis/nico-spikes/README.md

-#Nico Spikes
+# Nico Spikes

-This analysis makes a numpy file of the spike times for each experiment.
+This analysis makes a numpy file of the spike times for each experiment with spike interface.